 ‘We will be looking for writing which shows imagination and originality.
 Use the starter paragraph as a guide rather than a directive – and make sure the story is as engaging and entertaining as possible.
 We are looking for stories that keep the reader wanting to know what is going to happen from beginning to end, are imaginative and unpredictable (don’t go for the obvious), and are written with a genuine reader in mind ’.

-Six winners will be invited to attend the Branford Boase Award celebration party in London in September, circumstances allowing.
-There they will meet Muhammad Khan and the authors shortlisted for the 2020 award as well as editors, publishers, agents, and other professionals in this field.
+Six winners will be invited to attend the Branford Boase Award celebration party in London in July, circumstances allowing.
+There they will meet Liz Hyder, author of last year’s brilliant winning book, ‘Bearmouth’ and the other authors shortlisted for the 2021 award as well as editors, publishers, agents, and other professionals in this field.
 They will receive a copy of each of the books shortlisted for the Branford Boase Award and be able to have their books signed.

 Details and how to enter

 The closing date for the competition is Sunday 23rd May 2021